The Deed of Paksenarrion

-The Deed of Paksenarrion is an epic fantasy saga by the American author Elizabeth Moon.
+The Deed of Paksenarrion, The Legend of Paksenarrion or the Paksworld series is an epic fantasy saga by American author Elizabeth Moon.
 The Deed of Paksenarrion was originally published in three volumes in 1988 and 1989 and as a single trade edition of that name in 1992 by Baen.
-The three books included are Sheepfarmer's Daughter, Divided Allegiance and Oath of Gold.
+The three books included are Sheepfarmer's Daughter, Divided Allegiance, and Oath of Gold.
 Sheepfarmer's Daughter was awarded the Compton Crook Award by the Baltimore Science Fiction Society for the author's first fantasy novel.

-A single volume prequel about the life of Paksenarrion's guiding saint was published in 1990, followed by a sequel tying characters from both works together.
+A single-volume prequel about the life of Paksenarrion's guiding saint was published in 1990, followed by a sequel tying characters from both works together.

-A new series is set immediately after The Deed of Paksenarrion: it includes five volumes, released in 2010, 2011, 2012, 2013 and 2014.
+Paladin's Legacy, a sequel series set immediately after The Deed of Paksenarrion, was published in five volumes, released in 2010, 2011, 2012, 2013, and 2014 respectively.

 Publications

-The original trilogy and the two Gird-related books were first published as mass market paperbacks, before being collected as trade paperback omnibus editions.
+The original trilogy and the two Gird-related books were first published as mass-market paperbacks, before being collected as trade-paperback omnibus editions.
 The new series is being published in hardcover.